NE-SmallTown/React-QuietWater/README.md

 ### Demo

-You can view the [online example](https://ne-smalltown.github.io/React-QuietWater/examples/dist).And please note that although we create mock data but the data maybe don't have correct logic like the real world.This demo is just for showing the UI and the basic logic.
+You can view the [online example](https://ne-smalltown.github.io/React-QuietWater/examples/dist).And please note that although we use mock data for the example but maybe the data don't have correct logic like the real world.This demo is just for showing the UI and the basic logic.

 > NOTE: Some functions like praise/thumbdown a reply,submit reply/comment are allowable only when you have logined.
-So for testing React-QuietWater expediently.Default our test api interface return a invalid token of the userInfo.So We provide a [token](https://github.com/NE-SmallTown/React-QuietWater/tree/master/examples/token),you can set it to your `config.localStorage.info2Storage.userToken` (default the value is 'u_tk', i.e set `localstorage.u_tk` to the token value).And then you can test these functions otherwise it will redirect to the login page which you set.
+So for testing React-QuietWater expediently.Default our test api interface doesn't return a token of the user.So We provide a [token](https://github.com/NE-SmallTown/React-QuietWater/tree/master/examples/token),you can set it to your `config.localStorage.info2Storage.userToken` (default the value is 'u_tk', i.e set `localstorage.u_tk` to the token value).And then you can test these functions otherwise it will redirect to the login page which you set.